Data Architecture for Regulated Industries: HIPAA, SOX, FedRAMP, PCI in 2026

 Ready to scope an integration?

 Six-step intake.
-Fixed-bid SOW returned in 3 business days. $25K floor, $25K increments.
+Fixed-bid SOW returned in 3 business days.
+Basic integration from $10K; multi-integration engagements from $25K (3–5 integrations), then $50K/$75K/$100K+.

 Office